-The units connect to the network via an ethernet port on the rear of the unit.
-Each module will contain two identical ports to provide network redundancy.
-Media dependant variants for 1000BASE-T (for distances up to 90m), 1000BASE-SX (for distances up to 550m) and 1000BASE-LX (for distances up to 10km) are available.
+The units connect to the network via an Ethernet port on the rear of the unit.
+Each unit has two identical ports to provide network redundancy.
+All versions are supplied with two RJ45 ports for copper connections (1000BASE-T for distances up to 90 m = 290 feet).
+In addition, plugin GBIC modules allow connections with 1000BASE-SX (for distances up to 550 m) and 1000BASE-LX (for distances up to 10 km) are available.

 All external connections to the units are hot pluggable.
-If more than one media type is detected, the system will prefer fibre as its primary connection.
+If more than one media type is detected, the system will switch to fiber as its connection.